 A student’s external assessment performance in General Mathematics and Science subjects contributes 50% to their final scores whereas in all other General subjects, the external assessment constitutes only 25% of the total score.

-Each year Queensland teachers, QCAA staff members and Academics assemble to develop examination papers for over 70 subjects.
+Each year Queensland teachers, QCAA staff members and Academics assemble to develop examination papers for the over 70 subjects available.
 The development of these exams begins with an ‘Assessment proposal’ for individual subjects, which is then cross-checked against the QCAA syllabus.

 The stage after QCE exam completion is crucial as your QCE results are the ultimate determinants of whether or not you qualify for a QCE award and the following endeavours.

 For starters, the exam papers are collected from students and then scanned through a machine for marking purposes.
-Approximately 3,000 Queensland teachers grade students’ assessments online and it takes an entire month to complete marking all subjects units.
+Approximately 3,000 qualified and trusted Queensland teachers grade students’ assessments online and it takes an entire month to complete marking all subjects units.

 The markers or the teachers receive intensive training from the QCAA to carry out accurate and reliable marking operations for each student.
 Each marker’s performance is monitored by the QCAA to ensure that their marking is consistent with the marking guidelines designed by QCAA itself.